artinte/deep-learning/README.md

 pip3 install torch torchvision torchaudio
 ```

+In this section, we will set up all the development environments, such as the VS Code editor, CUDA installation, Python installation, and Windows Terminal.

 1.2 [Introduction to Tensors](https://artinte.github.io/deep-learning/tensor_intro.html)

 `demo_create.py` demonstrates the fundamental ways to create and manipulate PyTorch tensors, which are the core data structures in the PyTorch framework.